kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 Signed up for Data Visualization in the Spring.
 Only one class, plus a chill once-weekly seminar.
 Should be good.
 Went in to DataViz the first day, realized that class was not worth the money, and transferred into Machine Learning.
 I only had a few semesters of grad school, and I wasn't going to be wasting time.

-My company was becoming midly frustrated with my academic activities.
+My company was losing patience with my academic activities.
 I didn't think it was their business what I did after hours.
-I was exchanging 50+ diligent hours a week of my labor for an 80k salary, which I thought that was very fair.
-They did not invest in my professional development.
+I was exchanging 50+ diligent hours a week of my labor for an 80k salary, which I thought was fair.
+They do not invest in my professional development.
+They are not interested in my thoughts on the product.
 They wanted me to start coming in on weekends.
+I know I have the smallest equity stake out of anyone there.
 They are not making a strong case.

 I missed the first ML lecture, due to aforementioned scheduling issues.
 I walk in fifteen minutes late to the second lecture, having gotten lost trying to find the room.
 I take a seat near the back, finding a spot next to this rebellious-looking kid wearing a colorful Brooklyn-esque button-up.
 I get out my notebook (the extra-large unlined Moleskins, which I'd adopted as my learning instrument of choice), and get out my pencil.